Grace Upon Grace: An Exploration Of God’s Love And How To Receive It

-There is nothing we can do to earn or lose God’s grace, says Christian organization volunteer and former LSU professor Todd Shupe.
+There is nothing we can do to earn or lose God’s grace.
 It is freely given.
 In fact, God has given us an abundance of grace.
-“For from his fullness we have all received, grace upon grace,” (John 1:16).
+“For from his fullness we have all received, grace upon grace” (John 1:16).
 This grace is so large that “nothing can separate us from the love of God,” (Romans 8:35-39).
-According to Todd Shupe, this is astonishing and I encourage you to pause and think about what you have just read.
+This is astonishing, and I encourage you to pause and think about this.

 Now that we have received God’s grace, what is our response?
 First, never let your hearts be troubled.
 Be confident and courageous and know that God’s favor is upon you.
 Second, extend grace to others.
 A few examples are teaching Sunday school, be involved in Christian service, give a full tithe to your church, pray for your pastor and the church, witness your faith and be engaged in the Bible daily and show compassion to the hungry.

-According to Todd Shupe, who previously at LSU instructed wood science operations, whenever you help the poor, incarcerated, homeless, and marginalized, you are helping our Lord.
-“The King will reply, ‘Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me,’” (Matthew 25:40).
+Whenever you help the poor, incarcerated, homeless, and marginalized, you are helping our Lord.
+“The King will reply, ‘Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me’” (Matthew 25:40).
 Go with the knowledge and confidence that God’s grace is forever upon you.
 Be blessed.